 Pro Tip: If You Have Dial Temperature Gauge

 If you have a dial that has no physical numbers written on it, you will want to adjust the dial slowly.
 Make sure you test the water temperature the next day (it takes some time to adjust).
 Adjust accordingly until you reach the temperature zone that is perfect for you and your family.
 If you are having trouble, consider using a marker to mark the spot you are currently on.
 This will help you remember where your dial is currently set at.

-Doing so causes the water to heat and scalding can occur during bathing or at the kitchen sink.
+Make sure you do not adjust the dial too quickly.
+Doing so will cause the water to heat up too much and can result in an unpleasant burning during your shower or for your kitchen sink.
 Always adjust the dial in small increments that are about the diameter of the width of two nickels.

-A drain test is another easy maintenance tip that helps flush out built-up sediments that accumulate in your water heater.
-Those sediments can cause your heater’s tank to rot or cause metallic stains in your sinks and tubs.
+A drain test is another easy maintenance task that can help flush out any built-up sediments that have accumulated in your water heater.
+These sentiments can cause your heater’s tank to rot or cause metallic stains in your sinks and tubs.

-Always replace the water that is drained after the second bucketful.
-Running the tank dry can cause severe damage to the heating elements, the tanks liner, and even the burner.
+When you are drain testing, always make sure you are replacing the water after the second bucketful.
+Running the tank dry can result in severe damage to the heating elements, the tank liners, and even the burner.

 3. Remove Items Kept Around Your Hot Water Heater